rpeck/medium/rest-api/README.md

 # Best Practices for Modern REST APIs in Python

 Over the last few months, I built a REST API in modern Python for my latest startup.
-This isn't my first time developing REST APIs – I've built them for two previous startups, one in Java (heavy on reflection, where I had to built a lot of the framework features you'll see below myself) and one in Python 2, before the frameworks I'll cover here were available.
+This isn't my first time developing REST APIs – I've built them for two previous startups, one in Java (heavy on reflection, where I had to build a lot of the framework features you'll see below myself) and one in Python 2, before the frameworks I'll cover here were available.
 That experience definitely informs my approach this time around!

 The Python language and the libraries we use here have undergone some fairly radical changes in recent years.
 As a result, a lot of existing documentation and examples are outdated or sketchy.
 I had to dig deep into forums, read the source code of the libraries, and do quite a bit of experimentation to figure out the best way to use them to create clear API code with maintainable client documentation. *tl;dr:* The guidance you'll find here is not well-covered elsewhere, if at all.